 An employee on temporary disability and receiving temporary Worker's Compensation Benefits under Wis.
-Stat. §102.43 must have hours and earnings reported on the same basis as those reported immediately prior to the leave (refer to chapter 5 subchapter 505).
-Transaction Type P058 is used to report an employee who is on leave of absence due
+Stat. §102.43 must have hours and earnings reported on the same basis as those reported immediately prior to the leave.
+(Refer to chapter 5, subchapter 505).
+Transaction Type P058 is used to report an employee who is on leave of absence due to work-related illness or injury and who is not on Worker's Compensation.
+The last day worked is entered as the last earnings date.
+Once a permanent disability has been determined or the employee terminates employment, the employer's obligation to report hours and earnings ceases.

 ETF processing of a disability annuity application requires the employer to certify that all earnings, including service and pay for vacation and sick leave, have been paid.
 The employee's last day worked must be extended accordingly.
-(Refer to subchapter 504.)
+(Refer to Chapter 5, subchapter 504.)
 The proper termination transaction type under this situation is Transaction Type P008.

-G. Reporting Terminations for WRS Disability Annuitants (§40.63)
+H. Reporting Terminations for WRS Disability Annuitants (§40.63)